juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 ## [TL-TR] Delivery Process Steps Summary

-1. Start with business need definition
+1. Start with business need definition and clarification
     - Describe the problem the software should tackle with
     - Define key objectives
     - Define high-level features or stories that software should support
+    - Identify and document non-functional requirements (NFRs)
+    - Conduct initial feasibility analysis (technical and financial)
+    - Develop prototypes for key components or the entire system to validate assumptions and gather early feedback.

 2. Design what modules must be modified and what changes are required
     - List of components and their responsibilities
     - Diagram explaining the dependencies
     - Main processes description (and diagrams if required)
+    - Ensure design addresses non-functional requirements

 3. Select functionality subset for iteration, and:
-    1. Extend the design with process(es) description to make sure that process aspects relevant for iteration are clear and complete
+    1. Extend the design with process(es) description to make sure that process aspects relevant for iteration are clear and complete.
+    2. Double check if UI mockups are available and confirmed by all stakeholders.
-    2. Describe in BDD terms the expected behaviors of the components that have to be changed
+    3. Describe in BDD terms the expected behaviors of the components that have to be changed.
+       Document any additional acceptance criteria that are not described in BDD scenarios.
-    3. Detailed review of BDD scenarios done by developers / QAs / business stakeholders
+    4. Detailed review of BDD scenarios done by developers / QAs / product owner and other stakeholders
-    4. Correct structure of BDD and map scenarios to modules.
+    5. Correct structure of BDD and map scenarios to modules.
 Run scenarios and review the spock report readability.
-    5. Implement module unit BDD scenarios (design the module facade API).
+    6. Implement module unit BDD scenarios (design the module facade API).
-    6. Implement the module facade that fulfills all the module unit BDD specifications.
+    7. Implement the module facade that fulfills all the module unit BDD specifications.
-    7. Implement the repositories' unit/integration tests
+    8. Implement the repositories' unit/integration tests
-    8. Implement BDD integration tests for key scenarios
+    9. Implement BDD integration tests for key scenarios
-    9. Verify coverage and test strength + improve/extend tests to cover mutations (CI Quality gate)
+    10. Verify coverage and test strength + improve/extend tests to cover mutations (CI Quality gate)

-TODO - include additional aspects in the process and correct the example:
-- include non-functional requirements like performance, security, usability, and scalability.
-They should be defined in the design phase and
-- add feasibility analysis step that
+    11. Integrate and deploy using fully automated CI/CD
+    12. Collect user feedback, refine requirements and improve the system based on user experiences
+    13. Conduct retrospective to evaluate what went well, and what could be improved for future iterations.
+Capture lessons learned and plan improvement actions

 ## Example Project Introduction